Evident LogoOlympus Logo

 Because of their specialized nature, shear wave transducers require attention to the factors noted below for good response.

-Shear wave transducers should always be driven with the lowest excitation voltage possible in a given test, preferably 100 volts.
+Always drive shear wave transducers with the lowest excitation voltage possible in a given test, preferably 100 volts.
 When too much power is delivered to the transducer over time, the element can actually be re-poled to a longitudinal mode element.
 This effect can occur with long-term use of the 300–400 V pulsing available in most ultrasonic flaw detectors.
 Higher frequency elements (5 MHz and up) are most susceptible to this re-poling because they are thinner.
-There is no way to reverse this effect, and, when damaged this way, the re-poled transducer essentially becomes a longitudinal wave transducer.
+There is no way to reverse this effect.
+When damaged this way, the re-poled transducer essentially becomes a longitudinal wave transducer.

-The direction of polarization of the shear wave (the axis of particle movement) in Olympus shear wave transducers is nominally in line with the right angle connector in standard RM and RB style cases.
+The direction of polarization of the shear wave (the axis of particle movement) in our shear wave transducers is nominally in line with the right-angle connector in standard RM and RB style cases.
 Shear wave transducers with SB or SM connectors have a line engraved on the case marking the polarization axis.
-In anisotropic materials, it is common that pulse transit time and amplitude will vary as the transducer is rotated on the surface of the test piece, which changes the orientation of particle movement with respect to directionally varying mechanical properties of the material.
+In anisotropic materials, it is common that pulse transit time and amplitude will vary as the transducer is rotated on the surface of the test piece, which changes the orientation of particle movement with respect to directionally varying the mechanical properties of the material.

 Shear wave propagation is typically good in common engineering metals and ceramics unless a coarse grain structure is present.
-However, shear wave attenuation is usually extremely high in flexible materials such as rubber and soft plastics, and, thus, there will typically be no usable shear wave echo, even with proper couplant.
-Hard plastics, like acrylics, as well as structural composites usually do transmit usable shear waves at low ultrasonic test frequencies, but care should be taken with transducer selection and instrument setup.
+However, shear wave attenuation is usually extremely high in flexible materials such as rubber and soft plastics.
+Thus, there will typically be no usable shear wave echo, even with proper couplant.
+Hard plastics, such as acrylics, as well as structural composites usually do transmit usable shear waves at low ultrasonic test frequencies, but care should be taken with transducer selection and instrument setup.

 All normal incidence shear wave elements generate some underlying longitudinal wave energy as well.
-Typically, this longitudinal component is at least 30 dB lower than the shear signal, however, in materials with very high shear attenuation and lower L-wave attenuation (like flexible plastics) or in situations where non-viscous couplants are used, the shear component may be highly attenuated while some L-wave energy remains and is seen as the primary waveform in the display.
-This phenomenon can also occur when shear wave transducers have been damaged by excessively high excitation voltages as noted in section (a) above.
+Typically, this longitudinal component is at least 30 dB lower than the shear signal.
+However, in materials with very high shear attenuation and lower L-wave attenuation (such as flexible plastics) or in situations where non-viscous couplants are used, the shear component may be highly attenuated while some L-wave energy remains and is seen as the primary waveform in the display.
+This phenomenon can also occur when shear wave transducers have been damaged by excessively high excitation voltages, as noted in the excitation pulse limit section above.

 Olympus IMS